 10. Supports skin and hair health

-Avocado contains antioxidants, vitamins C and E, fatty acids, and minerals which help boost collagen production, fight inflammation, promote autophagy, and protect against sun damage.
+Avocado contains antioxidants, vitamins C and E, fatty acids, and minerals that help boost collagen production, fight inflammation, promote autophagy, and protect against sun damage.
 This will result in healthy, bright, and glowing skin.

 Additionally, avocado is high in biotin, a B-complex vitamin that aids hair growth.
-Minerals in avocado like magnesium and potassium may also help strengthen your hair, keep it shiny and smooth while improving the health of your scalp.
+Minerals in avocados like magnesium and potassium may also help strengthen your hair, keep it shiny and smooth while improving the health of your scalp.